5/13/2023

 That’s why, starting this May, P&G is partnering with Katie Couric Media and Upworthy, a media company dedicated to positive storytelling, to celebrate individuals who give back and strengthen their communities through the 2023 Acts of Good Awards.

-NOMINATE someone from your community and follow this new video series to meet some of P&G’s dedicated partners and the incredible people making a positive impact in communities around the country.
+Follow along with the below stories to meet some of P&G’s dedicated partners and the incredible people making a positive impact in communities around the country.

 Uplifting a City After Hurricane Ian